ryandday/relx/README.md

 # relx - Modern C++ SQL Query Building Library

+Working with SQL often means writing error-prone raw strings.
+Refactoring is a pain, and in more complex applications you have to write extensive tests to make sure your stringly typed queries work in every situation.

-relx is a modern C++23 library for constructing and executing SQL queries with compile-time type safety.
+relx is a modern C++23 library designed to solve these problems by constructing and executing SQL queries with compile-time type safety.
 It provides a fluent, intuitive interface for building SQL queries while preventing SQL injection and type errors.

 ## Key Features